-Ross conducts its application review process over four rounds.
+Ross conducts its application review process over three rounds.
 Applicants should note that all materials must be submitted by 11:59 PM Eastern Time on the date of each deadline.
-International applicants can apply at any time, but are encouraged to apply in Round 1 or 2.
+International applicants can apply at any time, but are encouraged to apply by the Round 2 deadline.

 |Rounds||Application deadline||Final Decision|

 Applicants must have the equivalent of a U.S. bachelor’s degree from an accredited institution by the time of application.
+Candidates may request a waiver of standardized test requirements (GMAT, GRE, MCAT, LSAT, PCAT, or DAT), available in conjunction with the application launch in July.
 Non-native English speakers must submit TOEFL, PTE, or IELTS scores to demonstrate English proficiency.
-All applicants must submit GMAT, GRE, MCAT, LSAT, PCAT, or DAT scores, transcripts, a current resume, responses to essay questions, one recommendation submitted through the GMAC Common Recommendation Form, and the non-refundable $200 application fee.
+All applicants must submit transcripts, a current resume, responses to essay questions, one recommendation submitted through the GMAC Common Recommendation Form, and the non-refundable $200 application fee.
 Unofficial copies of transcripts and test scores can be submitted with the application, and official copies will be required upon acceptance.

 Fee waivers are offered for active members and veterans of the U.S Military, Peace Corps, AmeriCorps, or Teach for America volunteers who have served within the past five years, currently enrolled students in a University of Michigan graduate degree program, citizens of a country on the UN’s list of least-developed countries, and students who applied to the Ross full-time MBA within the past five years.